 Its name says it all.
 Blazing Stars send up a tall stalk in the spring and then cover it with tiny purple flowers throughout the summer.
 It looks like a living firework.
 Leave them alone in the fall and winter when their stalks are covered in seeds and they will turn into bird feeders.
 Since they are perennials, you plant them once and enjoy them for years.
-Blazing Stars are very easy to grow, prefer sunny spots, and are drought-tolerant.
+Blazing Stars are easy to grow, prefer sunny spots, and are drought-tolerant.
+Scroll on for planting tips.

 Blazing Stars: a gorgeous pollinator buffet